 - Mix the sugar with the oil in a bowl.
 Stir well for 3-4 minutes until the sugar has dissolved.

-- Add the grape molasses, cinnamon and clove to the mixture.
+- Add the grape molasses, cinnamon and cloves to the mixture.

 - Add the orange juice to a small bowl.
 Add the baking soda and stir for a couple of seconds until it starts foaming.